-In April’s Mini-Graduation we also had the great pleasure of listening to an uplifting speech from one of our exchange students, Xhulia Gjoni, who kindly agreed to share some thoughts on her experience in Bangor.
-You can find her speech here.
+In December's Mini-Graduation we also had the great pleasure of listening to an uplifting speech from one of our exchange students, Antonio Olea Baeza, who kindly agreed to share some thoughts on his experience in Bangor.
+You can find his speech here.

 We would also like to share some comments about the ceremony from students who attended Mini-Graduation:

 “Mini-Graduation was definitely brilliant time to attend the ceremony with my lovely friends and staff.
 I wish I can come back here again someday.”
 (Maika from Japan)

 “The time I’ve spent in Bangor has been one of the most exciting, fascinating and fun experience so far.
 The Mini-Graduation was definitely a beautiful ending to such an experience.”
 (Caterina from Italy)

 “One of the things I really liked was the Mini-Graduation.
 It made me feel like a person who mattered, a person who was not forgotten despite being a 1 Semester student, and they let me know that I will be welcome every time from now on.
 It was great to feel that.”
 (Cristina from Spain)